ahlem2501/Skill-Space/README.md

 3. Run the Application.
 4. In your browser, go to http://localhost:3000/Educode_update/Educode/ELearning/).
 5. Select index.php to open the application's homepage.
-6.Register a new learn account to explore the features.
+6. Register a new learn account to explore the features.

 ## Admin Access:
-Login with the following credentials to manage recipes and view customer feedback:
+Login with the following credentials to manage recipes and view student feedback:
 Name: admin
-**Email:**admin@gmail.com.
+Email:**admin@gmail.com.**
-Password: 123.
+Password: 123

 ## Project Structure:
 The project files are organized with clear naming conventions to reflect their functions:

-student_login.php: Manages the customer login process. admin_login.php: Handles the admin login.
+student_login.php: Manages the student login process. admin_login.php: Handles the admin login.
 Other files: Follow similar naming conventions to indicate their purpose.